yoavfreund/dsc215-2023-wi/README.md

-# dsc90-2022-sp
+# dsc90-2023-wi
-Public repository for the Spring 2022 offering of DSC 90 (History of Data Science)
+Public repository for the Winter 2023 offering of DSC 215 (Critical Statistical and experimental design)